-2019 2018 Plant and equipment 3 to 8 years N/A
+2020 2019 Plant and equipment 3 to 8 years 3 to 8 years

 An item of land, buildings, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the profit and loss.